academia-de-codigo/noire-server/README.md

 Extremely opinionated [Hapi](http://hapijs.com) boilerplate using a layered architecture for proper separation of concerns

+**WARNING: Noire is currently under active development and not ready for production use**

 ### View Layer
 * Accept data
 * Apply style and formatting